 This hunt allows apprentice and mentor hunters to hunt turkey during the spring season on Saturdays and Federal Holidays at the Hockley Experimental Forest in King and Queen County.
+One hunter will be selected for each hunt day.
 All successful applicants must bring one Licensed Apprentice Hunter as their guest to hunt.
-APPRENTICE HUNTERS ARE ALSO WELCOME TO APPLY but must bring a Licensed Hunter as a guest mentor.
+Apprentice hunters are also welcome to apply, but must bring a Licensed Hunter as a guest mentor.